najmussakib01/Serial_Number_Finder_Practice/README.md

 # Serial_Number_Finder_Practice
 Practice and testing

-"""
-Great, you managed to open me up!

 Along with this note, 1 folder has been unzipped, and it's full of subfolders and .txt files.

 Don't worry about going through them, they're just random text... except for a few of them. ¯\_(ツ)_/¯